 WHO IS AT RISK FOR CANCER/NON-HODGKIN’S LYMPHOMA RELATED TO ROUNDUP WEED KILLER?

-Those most at risk for developing cancer/Non-Hodgkin’s Lymphoma related to Roundup weed killer had high exposure to this or other glyphosate-based herbicides.
+Those most at risk for developing cancer or Non-Hodgkin’s Lymphoma related to Roundup weed killer had high exposure to this or other glyphosate-based herbicides.
 This includes almost anyone who applied the product as a part of their job or those who worked in plants producing the weed killer.
+A Roundup weed killer cancer lawsuit lawyer can evaluate the specifics of your claim to determine what your legal options are.
 Some of those with the largest increased risk of developing this type of blood cancer include:

 - Agricultural workers